 The employer and employees should agree:

-- how many employee representatives will be needed
+- the number of employee representatives needed

 - how long they'll stay in the role

-How often and when consulting will happen
+How often and when to consult

 - how often and when consulting happens